Civicus Monitor

 Sudan: Demonstrators march during an anti-government demonstration in the Sharoni area in the north of Sudan's capital Khartoum.
 March 2023 (Photo by AFP/ via Getty Images)

-However, ongoing tensions between military and civilian factions in the government resulted in the 25th October 2021 coup by the military leadership, which sparked mass protests which were met with lethal and brutal force.
+The outbreak of the war followed the Sudanese revolution, which started in December 2018 and toppled dictator Omar al-Bashir and his government, and a military coup on 25 October 2021, following ongoing tensions between military and civilian factions in the transitional government.
+The coup, which dissolved the Sovereign Council and the Transitional Government, sparked mass protests which were met with lethal and brutal force.
 Security forces arrested 63 government officials, including Prime Minister Abdalla Hamdok, six ministers and several members of the country’s civilian leadership, such as members of the Transitional Government and Transitional Sovereign Council, who were placed under house arrest or taken to unknown locations.
-A state of emergency was declared by Rapid Support Forces (RSF) General Abdel Fattah al-Burhan, with the dissolution of the Sovereign Council and Transitional Government.
+A state of emergency was declared by General Abdel Fattah al-Burhan.

-A political agreement was signed on 21st November 2021, with Abdalla Hamdok reinstated as prime minister and the transition to civilian rule restored, with an agreement for the release of political prisoners.
-Less than two months later, on 2nd January 2022, Hamdok announced his resignation as prime minister due to political deadlock between the civilian and military factions, sparking further political uncertainty.
+A political agreement was signed on 21 November 2021, with Abdalla Hamdok reinstated as prime minister and the transition to civilian rule restored, with an agreement for the release of political prisoners.
+Less than two months later, on 2 January 2022, Hamdok announced his resignation as prime minister due to political deadlock between the civilian and military factions, sparking further political uncertainty.
 In December 2022, a deal was signed between the military and some civilian groups.

-According to Human Rights Watch, both the SAF and RSF have committed war crimes and other serious violations of international humanitarian law.
 In addition, the RSF has committed crimes against humanity, including in an ethnic cleansing campaign in West Darfur in 2023, and widespread acts of sexual violence in areas of Khartoum, the capital, since 2023.
 In January 2025, the United States formally declared that Sudan’s Rapid Support Forces had committed genocide during the conflict.
-While the Sudanese Women's Rights Action welcomed the declaration by the US, it urged the U.S. government to “impose an arms embargo over Sudan and target the countries providing weapons and money fueling this war.”

 Association